 Kaede stared in awe at the dense patch of fog that engulfed the center of the stone circle.
 Even among the mist that clouded their surroundings, the shimmering haze stood out with its fractured, otherworldly light.
 Within it, space bent to distort the very fabric of reality itself, and one wagon after another emerged through it as they rolled onto the grassy knoll.

 Her own journey through had been surreal, to say the least.
-It was as though gravity had began to shift the moment she had stepped into the fog.
-Within seconds the pull had reached ninety degrees, accelerating her horizontally through the fog and into a twilight forest at breakneck speeds.
+It was as though gravity had began to shift the moment she had stepped into the fog, accelerating her into a twilight forest at breakneck speeds.
 There she had flown, her twists and turns guided beyond her control as countless ethereal trees rushed pass in blurs.

-Then, before her queasy stomach could curse her with motion sickness, she had soared into another fog and decelerated into reality.
+Then, before her queasy stomach could expel its contents, she had soared into another fog and decelerated into reality.
 In the span of but a few dozen seconds, her physical existence had leaped across the country, emerging among the foothills of Avorica near Rhin-Lotharingie's southwestern coast.

 Had it not been the steady shout of "keep moving", the dazed Samaran who had materialized from the haze would have stopped there, dumbfounded, until the next person collided with her.
 Thankfully, the spectral mounts pulling the wagons through were mindless evocations of magic; they would follow their drivers' last order to keep going no matter how unnatural the experience became.